-Ernst & Young LLP, the Company's external auditors for the years ended December 31, 2023, 2022 and 2021, who are appointed by the shareholders, audited the consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) to enable them to express to the shareholders their opinion on these consolidated financial statements as at and for the years ended December 31, 2023, 2022 and 2021.
+Ernst & Young LLP, the Company's external auditors for the years ended December 31, 2024, 2023 and 2022, who are appointed by the shareholders, audited the consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) to enable them to express to the shareholders their opinion on these consolidated financial statements as at and for the years ended December 31, 2024, 2023 and 2022.
 The report from Ernst & Young LLP follows.

-/s/ Albert Friesen

-Dr. Albert D. Friesen Chief Executive Officer
+/s/ Albert Friesen /s/ Haaris Uddin Dr. Albert D. Friesen Chief Executive Officer Haaris Uddin Chief Financial Officer

-April 08, 2024
+April 25, 2025